 N706 Evidence Based Practice and Information Technology (3-0) [RETIRED]

 This course emphasizes use of computerized systems in clinical evaluation and practice.
 Students will examine the social, ethical, and legal issues associated with information technology in a healthcare environment.
-Prerequisite: PC702, PC718 effectively incorporating new knowledge and skills to expand their advanced practice.
-Students will select a clinical site that is relevant to the development and implementation of their DNP Project.
-Prerequisite: PC702, N702, N703, N720A, N720B

 N711 DNP Practicum I (0-4) [RETIRED]